DrThomasAger/smile/README.md

 Let's imagine a raw text data input, like a **wikipedia HTML page**.
 It's full of metadata and information.

-We have **short instruction text** informing the model how to use the wikipedia page.
+In-order to tell the model how to use the data, we provide **short instruction text** informing the model how to use the wikipedia page, for example, `summarize key points detailed`.

 Without telling the model that we're providing them an input document, and giving a clear section for that document, it may not be able to clearly **pay attention** to the important parts of the prompt - the short instruction text.